The Story of the Star Fish

-In his book, The Star Thrower, author Loren E. Eisley talks of the early morning when he finds himself with “writers block”, he decided to take a walk along a sandy beach where hundreds of starfish had been washed up on the shore overnight.
+In his book, The Star Thrower, author Loren E. Eisley talks of the early morning when he finds himself with “writers block”.
+On that morning, he decided to take a walk along a sandy beach where hundreds of starfish had been washed up on the shore overnight.
 He noticed a boy picking up the starfish one by one and throwing each back into the ocean.

 Eisley left the boy and went home to continue writing, only to find that he could not type a single word.
 He returned to the beach and spent the rest of the morning helping the boy throw starfish back into the sea.

-It is from that story that The Center for Asian Pacific American Women draws its inspiration.
+It is from Eisley's story that The Center for Asian Pacific American Women draws its inspiration.